RSE-Sheffield/old_team_site_nikola/site/posts/tmux-intro.rst

 :<prefix> z: toggle the maximisation of the current pane

-then copy the text you want or, if you want to copy and paste between tmux panes/windows you can
+then copy the text you want.

+Alternively, if you want to copy and paste between tmux panes/windows you can

 :<prefix> [: enter copy mode